MicrosoftDocs/VBA-Docs/Language/Reference/User-Interface-Help/show-method-vba-add-in-object-model.md

 ## Syntax

 _object_**.Show**
-The  _object_ placeholder is an[object expression](../../Glossary/vbe-glossary.md#object-expression) that evaluates to an object in the Applies To list.
+The  _object_ placeholder is an [object expression](../../Glossary/vbe-glossary.md#object-expression) that evaluates to an object in the Applies To list.

 ## Remarks

-The  **Show** method makes the specified code pane the pane with the[focus](../../Glossary/vbe-glossary.md#focus) in its window.
+The  **Show** method makes the specified code pane the pane with the [focus](../../Glossary/vbe-glossary.md#focus) in its window.